Allergies and Asthma at School

 - A school district communication plan

-Protocols should describe the appropriate procedures or guidance to follow for the care of students with asthma and allergies.
+Protocols should describe the appropriate procedures or guidance to follow for the care of students with allergies.
 It’s especially important to have protocols in place that outline emergency care, medication administration and the use of stock albuterol and epinephrine.

 When planning for students to return to school, it’s important to keep key points in mind.
-It is vital to know who your students are with asthma and allergies as soon as possible in order to meet their individual health needs.
+It is vital to know who your students are with allergies as soon as possible in order to meet their individual health needs.

 Before School Begins: